Register your Information for Free Stone Samples Sent Express to You!

 Defining Coastal Style:

-• Coastal style is characterized by a relaxed, breezy ambiance that incorporates natural elements like sand, sea, and sky colors (blues, whites, natural hues), nautical accents, weathered textures, and organic materials.
+• Coastal style is characterised by a relaxed, breezy ambience that incorporates natural elements like sand, sea, and sky colours (blues, whites, natural hues), nautical accents, weathered textures, and organic materials.

 • Incorporating coastal elements into Melbourne homes is crucial due to the city’s proximity to the ocean.
 This style creates a harmonious blend between indoor and outdoor living spaces, seamlessly merging the home with its coastal surroundings.